Multiple Physics Pretraining for Physical Surrogate Models: Data Details

-In addition to the 2D Incompressible Navier-Stokes data incorporated from PDEBench, we also include 2D Incompressible Navier-Stokes data from PDEArena \citep{gupta2022towards}.
+where $b \in [0.2, 0.5]$ represents buoyancy in the $y$ direction.
+Unlike PDEBench, this is a spatially constant term.
 This includes a set of 5,200 training trajectories (and 1,300 validation and test trajectories each) on a $H \times W = 128 \times 128$ regular grid from which we take $T=16$ timesteps for prediction.
-As with the PDEBench simulations, the PDEArena simulations include a viscosity parameters of $\nu = 0.01$ and Dirichlet boundary conditions, however they also include a buoyancy term $f \in [0.2, 0.5]$ in the $y$ direction.
+As with the PDEBench simulations, the PDEArena simulations include a viscosity parameters of $\nu = 0.01$ and Dirichlet boundary conditions.